Runtime Parameters

 Warning

-These parameters are specific to class Amr
+These parameters are specific to class Amr based

 applications.
-If your application use class AmrCore
+If your application uses class AmrCore

 directly, they do not apply unless you have provided